- Download our Moving to Colombia Guide (PDF)

 + PRO: Cities and towns can be navigated on foot

 Colombia is highly walkable and was designed as such.
-Only one in five people in the country own a car, and each city and town was designed so that, no matter where a person lives, everything they need is within a walkable distance from their home.
+Each city and town was designed so that, no matter where you live, everything you need is within a walkable distance from your home.

 - CON: A lot of motorcycles on the road